-6.1 Directed Research Expectations All Students Should Meet
+7.1 Directed Research Expectations All Students Should Meet

-- During a student's first two years, they should be doing directed research at least half time; once all coursework is completed, and before doing thesis research, directed research should full time (except when teaching). - We typically expect students to also use the summer semester to make progress on their Ph.D. research.
-Students can either work on their research at CMU, as part of an internship at a company, or at another research center to make this progress.

-- There are official course numbers associated with both directed research at CMU and internships.
-Active students (excludes, LOA and ABS status; Dual Degree Portugal students; and students on vacation semester) must enroll in these courses each semester and will receive a pass/fail grade. - Active students are required to complete 24-48 units of Graduate Reading and Research each Fall, Spring and Summer semester. - During any semester, students may substitute up to 36 units of Computer Science Practicum for these research units. - Students typically substitute practicum units for research units 3-4 times during their Ph.D. degree program. - Substituting more than 4 times requires approval from the Ph.D. program director. - International students must consult with Office of International Education (OIE) for eligibility before seeking an internship/practicum or signing an offer contract.
+- During a student's first two years, they should be doing directed research at least half time; once all coursework is completed, and before doing thesis research, directed research should be full time (except when teaching). - We typically expect students to also use the summer semester to make progress on their PhD research.
+Students can either work on their research at CMU, as part of an internship at a company, or at another research center to make this progress. - There are official course numbers associated with both directed research and internships at CMU.
+Active students (excludes, LOA; ABS status; and Dual Degree Portugal students) must enroll in these courses each semester and will receive a pass/fail grade. - Active students are required to complete 24-48 units of Graduate Reading and Research each Fall, Spring and Summer semester. - During any semester, students may substitute up to 36 units of Computer Science Practicum for these research units. - Students typically substitute practicum units for research units 3-4 times during their PhD degree program. - Substituting more than 4 times requires approval from the PhD program director. - International students must consult with Office of International Education (OIE) for eligibility before seeking an internship/practicum or signing an offer contract.